emacsmirror/loopy/README.md

   `cl-loop`](#translating_from_cl_loop) for more.
 - De-structuring can be useful, but this can already be done using repeated `expr` commands.
+- Currently, code is evaluated even if it is unused.
+Conditionally building the code that is evaluated would be more efficient, but decreases readability.

 ## How does it compare to other approaches?